-Seeking Appointments is Costing You Sales
+Seeking Appointments is Costing You Sales, by Sharon-Drew Morgen

 But ask yourself: if people agree to a meeting but are not likely to buy, why did they take the meeting?
 Choose one from below: